The Shoppes at Trexler

-The Shoppes at Trexler (formerly Trexler Mall) is an open-air shopping center and former enclosed community shopping mall in Trexlertown, Pennsylvania.
+The Shoppes at Trexler, formerly Trexler Mall, is an open-air shopping center and former enclosed community shopping mall in Trexlertown, Pennsylvania.

 History

+20th century

 The Trexler Mall opened in 1973.
 It was not immediately successful, partly because it was built before the surrounding suburbs had developed sufficiently.
 Over time, however, the mall became more popular and successful.
 Its original anchors were a Grant City discount store, a Laneco department store (signed as LANE), and an A&P Food Market.

-Just three years after opening, Grant City closed as part of the W.T.
+Three years after opening, Grant City closed as part of the W.T.
 Grant company's bankruptcy liquidation in 1976.
 The former Grant City was then leased to Hess's Department Stores of Allentown.
 Business in the mall was hurt in 1985 due to a weeks-long strike by Laneco employees.

 The next major change occurred in 1988, when A&P switched banners into a Super Fresh grocery store.
 Super Fresh later closed in 1993 due to "extremely poor sales" that were attributed to competition from a much newer and larger Redner's Warehouse Market that had opened down the street in 1990.

 In 1994, what remained of the Hess's department store chain was sold off.
 Hess's trademarks and most of its remaining stores, including the Trexler Mall location, were purchased by The Bon-Ton Stores, Inc of York, PA and were rebranded with the Bon-Ton name in 1995.
 By 1995, the Lane department store at Trexler Mall had closed, leaving Bon-Ton as the only anchor tenant.
 That same year, however, Giant food stores signed a 20-year lease and began demolishing the former Super Fresh store; a brand new Giant supermarket opened at the site in 1996.
 The former site of Lane became home to a flea market for some time, then by 2002 it had been leased out to the Health Center at Trexlertown, which is part of the Lehigh Valley Health Network.